-His books include In the Matter of Nat Turner: A Speculative History (2020); Freedom Bound: Law, Labor and Civic Identity in Colonizing English America, 1580-1865 (2010); Law, Labor and Ideology in the Early American Republic (1993); and The State and the Unions: Labor Relations, Law, and the Organized Labor Movement in America, 1880-1960 (1985).
-He is editor, with Markus D. Dubber, of The Oxford Handbook of Legal History (2018); with Justin Desautels-Stein, of Searching for Contemporary Legal Thought (2017); with Michael Grossberg, of The Cambridge History of Law in America, 3 volumes (2008); with Bruce H. Mann, of The Many Legalities of Early America (2000); with Andrew J. King, of Labor Law in America: Historical and Critical Essays (1992); and with Ian W. Duncanson, of Law and History in Australia (1983).
-He is sole editor of The Supreme Court of the United States: The Pursuit of Justice (2005).
-Other publications include some 200 chapters, articles, editorial essays, reviews, and working papers.
+Tomlins’ books include In the Matter of Nat Turner: A Speculative History (2020); Freedom Bound: Law, Labor and Civic Identity in Colonizing English America, 1580-1865 (2010); Law, Labor and Ideology in the Early American Republic (1993); and The State and the Unions: Labor Relations, Law, and the Organized Labor Movement in America, 1880-1960 (1985).
+He is also editor, with Markus D. Dubber, of The Oxford Handbook of Legal History (2018); with Justin Desautels-Stein, of Searching for Contemporary Legal Thought (2017); with Michael Grossberg, of The Cambridge History of Law in America, 3 volumes (2008); with Bruce H. Mann, of The Many Legalities of Early America (2000); with Andrew J. King, of Labor Law in America: Historical and Critical Essays (1992); and with Ian W. Duncanson, of Law and History in Australia (1983).
+He is the sole editor of The Supreme Court of the United States: The Pursuit of Justice (2005).
+Other publications comprise some 200 chapters, articles, editorial essays, reviews, and working papers.
 Tomlins has been the editor of the Law and History Review (1995-2004), and Law and Social Inquiry (2005-09).
-Currently he is academic editor of two Cambridge University Press book series: Cambridge Historical Studies in American Law and Society, and (with Michael Grossberg) New Histories of American Law.
+Currently, he is academic editor of two Cambridge University Press book series: Cambridge Historical Studies in American Law and Society, and (with Michael Grossberg) New Histories of American Law.

 Tomlins hosted the Minor Jurisprudence in Historical Key conference in December 2016.

 For more information about Tomlins’ research, please click here.